 When do I find out the amount of Student Success Scholarship I will receive?

 Undergraduate students with refugee status who meet the eligibility criteria are a priority group for the Student Success Scholarship.
 You will need to apply at the start of each year of your course, normally before the end of December.
 Your designated adviser can help with the application if necessary.

 When is the student success scholarship paid?

-The Student Success Scholarship is normally paid out in February.
+The Student Success Scholarship is normally paid in February.

-Do I need to provide evidence my refugee status when I am applying?
+Do I need to provide evidence of my refugee status when I am applying?